Analysis | What the Trump and Biden town halls taught us about their upcoming debates

 This may not manifest as much in the first debate, which is a traditional moderator-candidate format.
 The second presidential debate, in Miami on Oct.
 15, will be a town hall.

 But empathy is still a trait that voters look for in their leaders, especially during a pandemic and economic crisis.
-And right now Trump is facing an attack from within on this very topic: On Thursday, a former senior member of his coronavirus task force, Olivia Troye, said she’s supporting Biden because of Trump’s “flat-out disregard for human life” and his “main concern was the economy and his reelection.”
+And right now Trump is facing an attack from within on this very topic: On Thursday, a former senior member of his coronavirus task force, Olivia Troye, said she’s supporting Biden because of Trump’s “flat-out disregard for human life,” and because his “main concern was the economy and his reelection.”

 5. We still don’t know how the moderator, or the candidates, will fact check each other in real time

 Biden seems well aware that a debate with a president so prone to false or misleading statements is going to be tricky.
-(Biden has offered his own false statements too, but at a much slower rate than Trump.)
+(Biden has offered his own false statements, too, but at a much slower rate than Trump.)

 Biden also said he didn’t want to get pulled into a personal fight on issues like family and appear angry onstage: “I hope I don’t get baited into a brawl with this guy, because that’s the only place he’s comfortable."

 Trump’s strategy is less clear.
 He has not held a mock debate and has no plans to, reports NBC News.
-But during Biden’s town hall, Trump complained at a rally that the vice president was getting too easy questions.
+But during Biden’s town hall, Trump complained at a rally that the vice president was getting too-easy questions.
 (We thought the president got entirely predictable questions.)

-Could Trump be signaling he plans to work the refs and complain to the moderators if he thinks the debate is going unfairly?
+Could Trump be signaling that he plans to work the refs and complain to the moderators if he thinks the debate is going unfairly?
 And how will the moderators respond?
 Are they going to regularly interrupt the candidates for fact checks, too?

 This could get messy.
 (We’re not saying anything you didn’t already know.)
 And the town halls didn’t shed much light on a path forward on that.